-(UPDATED 7/10/2020) Description of a visit to the Cerne Abbas Giant (aka Cerne Giant), England’s largest chalk hill figure.
-One of a series of Adventures in England blog posts.
+(Last UPDATED 5/18/2021) Description of a visit to the Cerne Abbas Giant (aka Cerne Giant).
 How old is the Cerne Giant?
-See UPDATE below for new information.
+See UPDATE below for the latest!

-It was the second day of the 2019 Megalithomania Mysteries of England tour, and among other sights we were going to view the Cerne Giant.
+It was the second day of the 2019 Megalithomania Mysteries of England tour.
+Among other sights we were going to view the Cerne Giant.
 Hugh Newman of Megalithomania, our tour guide, picked us up in the van for the trip from Amesbury.

 See related blog post: Adventures in England